Perspective Grid Menu Settings

 FOV field

 Displays the field of view of the active perspective camera.
-When adjusting the perspective grid, the FOV of the target camera updates automatically (unless Lock is selected in the FOV Adjustments box).
-Non-editable.
+When adjusting the perspective grid, the FOV of the target camera updates automatically (unless Lock is selected as the FOV Adjustments option).

 Select an FOV camera adjustment mode.